-Since August 22nd 2019, Eric Danon serves as Extraordinary and plenipotentiary Ambassador of France in Israel.
+Since August 2019, Eric Danon serves as Extraordinary and plenipotentiary Ambassador of France to Israel.

 That same year, Eric Danon officially advised the French Ministry of Foreign Affairs on economic relations between France and North America.
 He subsequently served as a Political-Military Affairs Officer in the Minister’s staff until 1991, then branching off into the private sector as Deputy Director for the Satellites of Aerospatiale (now Airbus) and a year later he was nominated to lead the development of high-tech joint ventures between France and Eastern bloc countries.

 Returning to Ministry of Foreign Affairs in 1997, he was appointed head of the "Security Division" (Sous-direction de la Sécurité), addressing such issues as counter terrorism, organized crime, corruption, and money laundering.
 In 1999, he served as Head of Staff (Directeur de Cabinet) for the Minister of Cooperation and Development, where he played an active role in a wide range of international development activities.
 From 2001 to 2007, he worked as international consultant in the fields of cooperation and development.

 In 2007, he assumed the role of Extraordinary and plenipotentiary Ambassador of France in the Principality of Monaco.
 Then from 2008 to 2012, he was nominated as the Ambassador, Permanent Representative of France to the Conference on Disarmament in Geneva.
 He headed the French delegation during all multilateral negotiations related to disarmament, arms control and the Arms Trade Treaty.
 He also headed the French delegation during the UN First Committee, the NPT Review Conference (2010), the BWC Review Conference (2011), etc.